Emialcaraz/backup-python-mysql/README.md

-## This python script is used for mysql database backup
+## This python script is used for MYSQL DB backup

 using mysqldump and tar utility.
 Written by : Emiliano Alcaraz